Mishrakishan/mishrakishan.github.io/_posts/2025-08-12-Ideological Subversion.md

 As an Indian academic residing in one of these countries, and having observed the situation firsthand, I must candidly acknowledge that the degree of societal fragmentation in parts of Europe is, in many respects, more acute than what India is currently experiencing.
 In contrast, the Indian experience, while not without its challenges — demonstrates a remarkable cultural resilience.
 India’s pluralistic fabric, upheld by a majority of its Muslim community, celebrates harmony, coexistence, and shared national identity.
 The threat we are witnessing in the West is not always violent, but it is no less dangerous.
 It is ideological warfare — an infiltration of minds, a corrosion of core societal values.
 And no military might can defend a nation from the slow collapse of its moral foundations.
 When minds are hijacked, the battle is already halfway lost.
 Like a parasitic infestation, these radical ideologies slowly envelop institutions, communities, and eventually, the soul of the nation.
 It is imperative that global powers, especially the United States and European nations, confront this reality before it’s too late.
 Denial will not provide immunity.
 The time has come to acknowledge and address the ideological roots of this threat and to challenge those who sponsor or shield it.

->>> <span style="#0086b3">_In confronting this quiet ideological siege, it is essential for liberal democracies to reclaim their moral clarity, protect freedom of thought, and reinforce cultural resilience without compromising the principles they stand for.
+<span style='color: #0086b3'>_**In confronting this quiet ideological siege, it is essential for liberal democracies to reclaim their moral clarity, protect freedom of thought, and reinforce cultural resilience without compromising the principles they stand for.
 The survival of pluralistic societies depends not only on securing borders, but on safeguarding the minds and values of future generations.
-This is no longer just a question of policy — it is a test of civilizational will._</span>
+This is no longer just a question of policy — it is a test of civilizational will._**</span>

 [^1]: (https://bigthink.com/the-present/yuri-bezmenov/)